 SPINRAZA is a global foundation-of-care for the treatment of patients of all ages with spinal muscular atrophy, or SMA, a progressive, debilitating and often fatal genetic disease.
-Biogen, our partner responsible for commercializing SPINRAZA worldwide, reported that as of September 30, 2020, over 11,000 patients were on SPINRAZA therapy in markets around the world.
-Additionally, as of September 30, 2020, SPINRAZA was approved in over 50 countries with formal reimbursement in over 40 countries.
-From inception through September 30, 2020, we have earned \$1.3 billion in revenues from our SPINRAZA collaboration, including more than \$850 million in royalties on sales of SPINRAZA.
+Biogen, our partner responsible for commercializing SPINRAZA worldwide, reported that as of June 30, 2020, over 11,000 patients were on SPINRAZA therapy in markets around the world.
+Additionally, as of June 30, 2020, SPINRAZA was approved in over 50 countries with formal reimbursement in over 40 countries.
+From inception through June 30, 2020, we have earned more than \$1.2 billion in revenues from our SPINRAZA collaboration, including more than \$780 million in royalties on sales of SPINRAZA.

 TEGSEDI, a once weekly, self-administered subcutaneous medicine, was approved in 2018 in the U.S., EU and Canada for the treatment of patients with polyneuropathy caused by hereditary TTR amyloidosis, or hATTR, a debilitating, progressive, and fatal disease.
-Akcea, our wholly owned subsidiary focused on developing and commercializing medicines to treat patients with serious and rare diseases, launched TEGSEDI in the U.S. and EU in late 2018.
-As of the end of October 2020, TEGSEDI was commercially available in 15 countries.
-We plan to expand the global launch of TEGSEDI by launching in additional countries.
+Akcea, our majority-owned affiliate focused on developing and commercializing medicines to treat patients with serious and rare diseases, launched TEGSEDI in the U.S. and EU in late 2018.
+As of the end of July 2020, TEGSEDI was commercially available in 15 countries.
+Akcea plans to expand the global launch of TEGSEDI by launching in additional countries.
 In Latin America, PTC Therapeutics, or PTC, through its exclusive license from Akcea, is launching TEGSEDI in Brazil and is working towards access in additional Latin American countries.

 WAYLIVRA, a once weekly, self-administered, subcutaneous medicine, received conditional marketing authorization in May 2019 from the European Commission, or EC, as an adjunct to diet in adult patients with genetically confirmed familial chylomicronemia syndrome, or FCS, and at high risk for pancreatitis.
-We launched WAYLIVRA in the EU in the third quarter of 2019 and are leveraging the existing commercial infrastructure in Europe to market WAYLIVRA.
+Akcea launched WAYLIVRA in the EU in the third quarter of 2019 and is leveraging its existing commercial infrastructure in Europe to market WAYLIVRA.
 PTC, through its exclusive license agreement with Akcea, is working to expand access to WAYLIVRA across Latin America, beginning in Brazil.
 In the second quarter of 2020, PTC submitted the WAYLIVRA marketing application for approval in Brazil to ANVISA.